Distribution Prototype Diffusion Learning for Open-set Supervised Anomaly Detection: Experiment

 \subsection{Implementation Details}

 The input image size is $448 \times 448 \times 3$.
 We set $K$ in the top-$K$ MIL to 10\% of the number of all scores per score map.
 AdamW optimizer~\cite{loshchilov2017decoupled} is used for the parameter optimization using an initial learning rate $2\times 10^{-4}$ with a weight decay of $1 \times 10^{-5}$.
 DPDL is trained on one NVIDIA GeForce RTX $4090$ GPU, which are trained using 50 epochs, with 20 iterations per epoch.
 Following previous protocol~\cite{ding2022catching,zhu2024anomaly}, we evaluate performance with anomaly sample numbers of \( M = 10 \) and \( M = 1 \), and for robust detection of unseen anomalies, we use CutMix~\cite{yun2019cutmix} to create pseudo-anomaly samples as augmented data for known anomalies.
 The prototype quantity $C$ is set to 32 as default.
-Our code will be available at our site\footnote{https://github.com/fuyunwang/DPDL}.